Ryze Build Guide by Polarshift

 Great early game potential with Ryze.

 Root into knockup will definitely atleast burn a flash.
+However, she's AP and you're not gonna have fun if the enemy rushes Verdant Barrier.

 Great early game potential with Ryze.
 You root someone and he knocks them up or vice versa.